 Such Champions often act as a helping hand in getting the product implemented.

-If you manage to gain their trust, they will support you as they want to get the issue resolved as soon as possible.
+If you gain their trust, they will support you as they want to resolve the issue as soon as possible.

-So, you need to find that ideal candidate who is affected the most by the pain and who can influence a buying decision.
+So, you need to find the ideal candidate who is affected the most by the pain and who can influence a buying decision.

 Having an insider of the company at your side increases the chances of closing a deal.

-MEDDIC methodology is surely one of the most effective sales methodologies that can help you in achieving your sales targets.
+MEDDIC methodology is one of the most effective sales methodologies that can help you achieve your sales targets.

 It gives you the information you need to target the right prospects.
 With the help of MEDDIC, you can fill your pipeline with quality leads.

-Salesmate is one such cutting-edge technology trusted by the sales team of different sizes for fulfilling their sales goals.
+Salesmate is a CRM trusted by sales teams of different sizes to fulfill their sales goals.
 This feature-rich system helps in faster closure with its advanced capabilities.